 Into the Aegean

 Because the Aegean is deep close to shore, the water is cool and refreshing.
 Breaking the surface, I’m amazed to find I can see things almost as clearly underwater as above.
 It feels clean like the free running streams I swam in while growing up in the country.

 As I swim toward shore, the Aegean sweeps gracefully away like the surface of a dream, bluer as swells into the distance.

 My friends are already exploring the island and taking photographs.
 So, I pull on my flip-flops and walk into a sandy area marked by hearty shrubs.

-Daniel, Sheryl, Kinya Claiborne (Style & Society Magazine), travel writers Isoul Harris (Uptown Magazine) and Jan Eckland (TravelRave) were all smart enough to pack swimming shoes.
-I’ve never heard of before.
+Daniel, Sheryl, Kinya Claiborne (Style & Society Magazine), travel writers Isoul Harris (Uptown Magazine) and Jan Eckland (TravelRave) were all smart enough to pack swimming shoes I previously knew nothing about.

 My friends explore an old abandoned chapel while I struggle to keep the sand from wrecking my feet.
 I stop every ten steps to shake sandpaper-like grains out of my open footwear.

 Abandoned structures and the landscape are fascinating, and Stavros has a battle to round all of us up to stay on schedule.